 - In 2017, alums Edward Rangel and Melissa Scherle stood beside Governor Eric Holcomb at the ceremonial signing for the new state assessment, which included their recommendations as participants of the ISTEP panel.

 - In 2016, alum Emanuel Harper met with former US Secretary of Education John King on how to reduce time students spend on assessment.

-- In 2015 and 2016 respectively, Fellowship alums Melissa Scherle and LaMeca Perkins-Knight were named finalists for the Hubbard Life Changing Teacher Award
+- In 2015 and 2016 respectively, alums Melissa Scherle and LaMeca Perkins-Knight were named finalists for the Hubbard Life Changing Teacher Award

 - In 2014, alumna Tina Ahlgren won the Hubbard Life Changing Teacher Award and was IPS Teacher of the Year

 - Fellows have trained over 300 Indianapolis educators in advocacy storytelling, conducted a compensation simulation with 150 IPS teachers, and testified at IPS school board meetings.
 Fellows continue to publish policy briefs and author op-eds on key issues such as Indianapolis teacher retention, evaluation, compensation, teacher preparation programs, and student social justice.
 The op-ed have been published in Chalkbeat, the Huffington Post, the Indianapolis Business Journal, the Indianapolis Recorder, the Indianapolis Star, and Nuvo.